Julio92-C/hosMicro/README.md

 R -e "shiny::runApp('.', host='0.0.0.0', port=3838)"
 ```

+## Input
+In order to successfully run hosMicro, two specific input CSV files are required:

+1. Merged Report CSV: This file should combine the kraken2 report with the Abricate summary report.
+Its purpose is to effectively link taxonomy with antimicrobial resistance (AMR), virulence factors (VFs), and mobile genetic elements (MGEs) profiles.
+This integration is crucial for an in-depth analysis of the hospital microbiome.

+2. Project Metadata CSV: The second file must contain essential metadata about the project.
+This typically includes details such as sample identifiers, collection dates, locations, and other relevant descriptors that provide context to the metagenomics data.

+For reference and guidance, two sample CSV files demonstrating the required format and content are available in the data repository.

 ## Tutorial
-If you'd like to get to know the app better, feel free to check out the tutorial linked below!
+If you'd like to get to know the app functionality better, feel free to check out the tutorial linked below!
 It's a great way to learn about all its features.

 [![App tutorial.](app/www/hosMicro_shinnyApp.png)](https://www.youtube.com/watch?v=9njf0_LXSOI)